The 2023 Exeter Novel Prize - short and long lists

 First prize - £1000 plus trophy

-Five runners-up will receive £100 and a paperweight
+Five finalists receive £100 and a paperweight

 Bad Business - Sasha Wilson